simuxakadiscgolfgod/Space-Weather/README.md

 Radio Blackout Forecast for Jul 16-Jul 18 2025

               Jul 16        Jul 17        Jul 18
-R1-R2           50%           50%           50%
+R1-R2           60%           60%           60%
 R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low with an increased chance for M-class flares (R1-R2, Minor-Moderate) on 16-18 Jul.
+Rationale: Solar activity is expected to be low with moderate levels likely (R1-R2, Minor-Moderate) on 17-19 Jul due to the flare potential of Regions 4139, 4142, and 4143.

 ```